 The Library maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and special revenue fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and special revenue fund, both of which are considered to be major funds.
 The Library adopts an annual appropriated budget for its governmental funds.
 A budgetary comparison schedule has been provided for the governmental funds to demonstrate compliance with this budget.